ss-chang/stat159-project01/paper/paper.md

 using a variety of computational tools on Mac OS X. Such tools include: terminal/bash, markdown, pandoc, git, github, Make, and Sublime Text.
-Bash will be used to carry out terminal commands, while git will be used to track in files and directories that I make through bash.
-Github will be where an online repository for my project directory and will be set up to pull commits and changes from my computer.
+Bash will be used to carry out terminal commands, while git will be used to track files and changes that I make through bash.
+I will use Github to host an online repository for my project directory and I will set it up to pull files and commits from my local repository.
 Markdown is a type of file that I will write my text files in; these text files will later be compiled into a single document to represent my entire paper.
 Finally, I will use pandoc to convert my compiled markdown file into other file types, such as html.

 In addition to commenting on the tools used for this paper, I will also discuss areas of this project that I found easy, areas that I found